stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 #.
 Connect power and encoder cables from motors to controllers.
 #.
 Connect power and CAN cables from controllers to Pupper PCB.
 Make sure the CAN cables go into the same row (row near the Teensy).
 #.
 Set the new motor controllers to have different IDs.
 Use 1, 2, and 3. **Important:** *To set a motor controller to a certain ID, click (short press) press to put the motor controller into id-setting mode, then click N more times in quick succession, where N is the desired ID.
-Eg, for a desired ID of 3, press 3 more times after the first click.*
+Eg, for a desired ID of 3, press 3 more times after the first click.
+Unplug the CAN (small) cables from the PCB while setting ID's to make it easier, otherwise they may conflict while you are changing them*

 Step 1.5.
 Control the 3 motors together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^